gradle/gradle/subprojects/docs/README.md

     You can use the <apilink class='org.gradle.api.Project' /> interface to do stuff.

 The link will point to the DSL reference for the specified class, if available.
-Otherwise, it will point to the javadoc for the class as appropriate.
+Otherwise, it will point to the javadoc for the class.

 To link to a method: